Usearus/foli-2023/README.md

 https://foli2023.netlify.app

-idea
-on a page/note a feature to save as a template. then, when in templates there is a custom tab. users can edit custom templates
+Save as template -
+    - Three dots, "Save as template"
+    - Modal, with title and content.
+    - Confirm
+    - Open templates, auto to custom
+        - (Empty state is a statement on how to add a custom template)
+    - Edit template btn
+    - Modal, with title and content

-see if it's worth removing extra text on templates. wouldn't need it on custom
+    (See if it's worth removing extra text on templates). wouldn't need it on custom

 ## ARYAN TEST
 Safari, mobile, system default theme = dark